There were four Martin Swindells in succeeding generations.

 George Cawley Swindells (1849-1924)

 Son of George Swindells, born 1854.
-Not much is known about his
+Little is known about his

 He married Eleanor Maud Hillier.
 He and Maudie, as she was known,